 Live polls are multiple choice questions with no wrong answers and no marks.

 The Live poll question is a fast and effective way to gauge your students’ opinions or understanding.
 It can also prompt some lively discussion if the responses are divided.
-You can also create whole surveys to record student sentiment at the end of the term or the year.
-The Live poll acts like a question in that students can interact with it, but it is not marked because there is no right answer.
+You can use polls to create whole surveys to record student sentiment at the end of the term or year.
+The Live poll acts like a question in that students can interact with it, but it is not marked as there is no correct answer.

 Click to jump straight to a section or keep reading below:

 The Live poll widget can be found in the Collaborative tools section of your content bar in Prepare mode.
 If you can't see the content bar in your Lesson, click on the Add content tab sticking to the right edge of your page.

 When writing the question, you have access to the full rich text toolbar that includes options for formatting, special characters, and mathematical notation.
 Click here for a complete tutorial on what's available.
 You may want to help your students with some visual cues, such as writing keywords in bold or highlighting details with italics.